What are the three target requirements necessary for law enforcement actions?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-The three target requirements necessary for law enforcement actions are best represented by the terms Acquisition, Identification, and Isolation.
+The three target requirements necessary for law enforcement actions are best represented by Acquisition, Identification, and Isolation.

 Subscribe